November 30, 2022

 You also need to keep track of the amount of money you’re paying in sales tax every time you make a payment, whether or not your business created any nexus events, and if so, records of tax payments in those jurisdictions.

 Keep in mind that tax audits typically go back three years.
-So, you’ll want to keep all documents on file for at least that period of time.
+So, you’ll want to keep all documents on file for at least that time period.

 5. International taxes